 Ocracoke’s Old-Fashioned Charm

 Nothing is very far away on the Outer Banks — you can see from one side to the next — and the system of ferries connecting to the small off-shore islands is quite reliable.
-Ocracoke Island, for example, is a lovely 45-minute ferry ride from Cape Hatteras (with its famous lighthouse) which is just down the coast from the built-up areas north like Nags Head.
+Ocracoke Island, for example, is a lovely 45-minute ferry ride south from Cape Hatteras which is just down the coast from the built-up areas north like Nags Head.

 The ferry follows the arc of the lovely coast, and once on the island, the 12-mile drive to the village of Ocracoke (oak-ra-coke) passes through classic marshland, dunes and rugged, vast stretches of beach.
-Crowded in the summer, the island is a haven for travelers seeking tranquility and “coziness” in the fall.
-It’s possible to see the entire village by foot, and the atmosphere is laid-back.
-There are accommodations for longer stays, but it makes an ideal full day trip from Nag’s Head.
+Crowded in the summer, the island is a haven for travelers and hippies seeking tranquility and “coziness” in the fall.
+It’s possible to see the entire village by foot.
+There are accommodations for longer stays, but Ocracoke makes an ideal full day trip from Nag’s Head.

-There are some surprisingly good handicrafts and art for sale on the island.
-Village Craftsmen (252/928-5541, 170 Howard Street, Ocracoke Island, North Carolina 27960) is one place that creates well-designed musical instruments, pottery and jewelry.
+Ocracoke has some surprisingly good shops for sun and surf gear, some galleries and a few handicrafts stores, plus food trucks typically serving Mexican fast food fare.
 Look around for signs of pirates, as this town is said to be the long-ago home of the infamous Blackbeard.
-For information on ferries (fare is free except for a few toll ferries) in North Carolina, call 800/BY-Ferry or visit the North Carolina Department of Transportation: Ferry Division.
+Ferries are free (except for a few) in North Carolina; check schedules at 800/BY-Ferry or visit the North Carolina Department of Transportation: Ferry Division.

-The Outer Banks are 642 miles from Boston, somewhere between Norfolk and Myrtle Beach on the eastern seaboard.
-Not that far, but not a stone’s throw either and a destination that will require time to get to and time to appreciate.
-The 100-mile chain of barrier islands is well cared for, a well protected place to explore by boat, bike, foot, kayak and of course, car.
-Once fishing was the chief activity; today fishing still plays a major role in the culture of the area, but tourism is the biggest industry.
+The Outer Banks is a destination that will require time to get to and time to appreciate.
+The 100-mile chain of barrier islands is well cared for, a protected place to explore by boat, bike, foot, kayak and of course, car.

 It should be easier.
-Delta and U.S. Airways fly directly from Boston to Norfolk Beach, Virginia, an easy flight.
-From there you’ll have to rent a car and make the drive to the Outer Banks.
-There’s no airport large enough to handle commercial flights in the Banks.
-Some regional carriers exist, but sources tell me they’re not especially reliable.
-You’ll need a car anyway, so most visitors rent one at the airport rather than take the rather expensive shuttle and then rent a car when they get to the Banks.
+A few airlines fly directly to Norfolk Beach, Virginia, an easy flight.
+From this point, 82 miles north, rent a car and make the drive to the Outer Banks.
+You’ll need a car anyway, so most visitors rent one at the airport rather then take the rather expensive shuttle and then rent a car when they get to the Banks.

-It’s a direct route down Highway 168 to 158 to the causeway that takes you to the Outer Banks.
-Be warned, the ride down is a trip through billboard alley.
-As one wag said, “Don’t fight them.
-Read them.”
-Once you’ve arrived, the problem is mercifully lessened.
-The southern sections have no billboards–only the sea and the sand.
+Drive from the north down Highway 168 to 158 to the causeway that takes you to the Outer Banks.
+Be warned, the ride down is a trip through some funky vintage Americana the kids will enjoy.

 My Top Tips

 Many visitors find it cost-effective to rent condos or private homes for their vacation, saving on hotel costs and cutting down on their food bill.
-Village Realty (800/548-9688 or 252/480-2224, 5301 South Croatan Highway, Nags Head, North Carolina 27959) is a great family company that lets you create a customized brochure online.
-There are other agencies too, of course.
+Village Realty is one of many local rental agencies.
+There are plenty of Airbnb’s too, of course.